Tamara Belt, Landscape Committee Chair

 James Whelan Wohlgemuth, Former Chair

 Jim Wohlgemuth served on the Board continuously from the Conservancy’s founding through spring 2018, and from 2015 to February 2018 as Chair.
 A native of Chicago, Jim has lived in Washington DC for over 30 years.
-He began his professional career as a marketing representative for the E&J Gallo Winery in Denver, Colorado.
-He then moved to Washington DC in 1983 and began working in securities for Dean Witter Reynolds.
-From 1987 to 2009 Jim was a managing director at Alex Brown and Sons and its successor companies.
-He is currently a managing director at Morgan Stanley Private Wealth Management in Washington DC.
-Jim serves on the Finance Committee and advises the Conservancy on its endowment investment strategy.
+He is a managing director at Morgan Stanley Private Wealth Management.
+Jim advises the Conservancy on its endowment investment strategy.

 Jim received his MBA from The George Washington University and a bachelor of arts in political science from Colorado State University.
 He and his wife, Caroline, live and raised their four sons in Woodley Park, a half-block from Tregaron.